 You’ll need to decide on the matter of space, too: if you have an existing property that can be converted into salon space, nothing like it; if you don’t, you’ll have to look around for space you can rent.

 How much of it you’ll need depends on quite a few factors, which you also need to plan for and decide on well before you begin.
 Some of the questions you need to ask yourself are:

 Hair care, body care, manicures/pedicures, waxing, skin care and eye care, reflexology, and aromatherapy are examples.
 Some services can be clubbed together and performed in the same physical space, while others require dedicated areas.

-Whether it’s just you to begin with, or whether you need to hire other beauty therapists for the salon.
+Whether it’s just you, to begin with, or whether you need to hire other beauty therapists for the salon.
 Having staff on board automatically increases the space you’ll need to accommodate people, equipment, and décor.
 Having a staff also means you need to plan for training and uniforms.

 If so, you’ll need to factor in extra storage space and space to set up promotional material.